 I like to write because it forces me to straighten out my thoughts and because it scales well.
 By packaging vendor-neutral, real-life advice into short episodes, I hope that readers gain architectural insight while enjoying the read.

 The role of architects has fundamentally changed.
 While knowing UML and architecture styles was sufficient a few years ago, modern architects reduce friction, align technology and organization, and chart a credible transformation journey.
 All while keeping up with the latest tech without being blind sighted by buzzwords.
 These architects ride the Architect Elevator to connect the organization’s penthouse, where the business strategy is defined, with the engine room, where the enabling technologies are implemented.

 This new type of architect needs a new type of resource.
-I therefore summarized years of working in both modern “digital” organizations and corporate IT in this booked targeted at both IT executives, enterprise architects, and software architects who are preparing for a bigger role or the next step in their career.
+This book summarizes years of working in both modern “digital” organizations and corporate IT in 41 episodes targeted at IT executives, enterprise architects, and software architects who are preparing for a bigger role or the next step in their career.

 Note: This book is an updated and expanded version of 37 Things One Architect Knows.
 It contains five new chapters and several substantially reworked chapters.

 Most every enterprise is in some stage of a cloud migration.
 The reasons are apparent: cloud computing provides fully managed platforms, auto-optimizing and even auto-healing operations, per-second billing, pre-trained machine learning models, and globally distributed transactional data stores.
 However, a migration to a cloud operating model is all but trivial.
 Sadly, much of the available documentation is either very high-level or product-centric.

 This book translates half a decade of working with customers on defining cloud strategies into vendor- and product-neutral guidance for a successful cloud journey, starting from rethinking your current IT to fully embracing the cloud.
 The focus on architecture and decision-making over technical details makes this book valuable to a wide IT audience.